 Think about people in your life (both near your home and near the CAR T center) who can help.
 It might be family, friends, faith community, support group, or co-workers.
 Make a list of the specific ways each of them can help (childcare, eldercare, house or pet sitting, meal prep, transportation, laundry, help with planning, etc.).
+After your CAR T infusion, you likely won't be able to drive for at least 4-8 weeks and will need caregiver support with transportation.

 Consider using CSC's MyLifeLine.org to help you organize your requests for help to friends, family, and your community while keeping them up to date on your progress.
 You may also want to use other resources, such as in-person, telephone, or online support groups, helplines, and more to help you out.
-See page 127 in Section 3 to learn more about these resources.
+See page 124 in Section 3 to learn more about these resources.

-Costs and Logistics of CAR T
+5 Costs and Logistics of CAR T

 The CAR T treatment process takes many months.
 It can affect your finances by making you and your caregiver unable to work for a long period of time.
 It can affect your family if you have children or parents you take care of.
 It can also require you to travel to another city or state if CAR T is not offered at a cancer center near you.
 You may need to secure transportation and lodging frequently throughout this process.
-Be sure to review the planning steps before each appointment and the resources in Section 3 on page 125 to ensure you have secured your logistics.
+Be sure to review the planning steps before each appointment and the resources in Section 3, starting on page 124, to ensure you have secured your logistics.
 You may also qualify for certain programs that can help with the cost.
 Working with your social worker can also help.
 You can learn more about these below or call CSC's Cancer Support Helpline at 844-792-6517 for more information and resources.